NYC Exit Survey: 96% of Voters Understood Their Ranked Choice Ballots

 This brings up another important finding from the FairVote poll.
 Three-quarters of respondents (76% to be specific) said they wanted to keep or expand RCV.
 Notably, 42% were in favor of expanding RCV to the general election, while 34% said they wanted to keep it for the primaries.
 Only 17% said RCV should not be used in municipal elections.

-It's an encouraging sign for RCV advocates, but what if expansion of the reform meant not only to the general election, where it would guarantee mayoral winners can't skirt by with less than 50% of the vote, but what if also meant expanding its availability at all stages of elections process?
+It's an encouraging sign for RCV advocates, but what if expansion of the reform meant not only to the general election, where it would guarantee mayoral winners can't skirt by with less than 50% of the vote, but what if it also meant expanding its availability at all stages of the elections process?

 Mamdani successfully sparked enthusiasm with young Democratic voters, turning out hundreds of thousands in only a few hours on primary election day.
 But if the broader electorate is not as excited about his candidacy, and their only other options are two people with a history of scandal or a largely unknown candidate – what will be their motivation?